eryktr/iwsoj/iwsoj/docs/README.md

-Make sure, that you have just installed Sphinx.
+Make sure, that you have just installed Sphinx with all other requirements.
-If you haven't installed Sphinx, write in commandline:

-pip install -U Sphinx

 If you have just installed Sphinx, write in commandline in folder docs/